-1. Clothing items not allowed - Visible undergarments, Ripped or torn clothing and skirts, shorts, capris or cropped pants must extend to mid-calf, sweats and workout/athletic clothing of any kind.
+- 1. Clothing items not allowed Visible undergarments, Ripped or torn clothing and skirts, shorts, capris or cropped pants must extend to mid-calf, sweats and workout/athletic clothing of any kind.
 Spandex or other tight-fitting clothing.
-Leggings are acceptable only under a dress, skirt, or tunic-length top, and midriff shirts, tank tops, low cut shirts, halter tops, or T-shirts with large brand names or messages (regardless of meanings)

-2. Accessories not allowed - Hats (except for religious or medical reasons), large jewelry that can be cause injury if grabbed
+Leggings are acceptable only under a dress, skirt, or tunic-length top, and midriff shirts, tank tops, low cut shirts, halter tops, or T-shirts with large brand names or messages other than Xavier University of Louisiana (regardless of meanings). - 2.
+Accessories not allowed Hats (except for religious or medical reasons), large jewelry that can be cause injury if grabbed